Against Interpretation: Titular essay

 Though she claims that interpretation can be "stifling", making art comfortable and "manageable" and thus degrading the artist's original intention, Sontag equally presents a solution to the dilemma she sees as an abundance of interpretation on content.
 That is, to approach art works with a strong emphasis on form, to "reveal the sensuous surface of art without mucking about in it."

 The essay was first published in Volume 8, number 34 of Evergreen Review in December 1964.
+The literary critic Benjamin Libman has argued that "Against Interpretation" was a re-writing of similar, anti-hermeneutic arguments put forward by the French New Novelist Alain Robbe-Grillet in the 1950s.
+Robbe-Grillet's support for a "poetics of presence" over hermeneutic literature appeared in a series of that were eventually collected in a single volume, For a New Novel, in 1963.

+Contents

+The 26 pieces in Against Interpretation are divided into five sections.